Kluber strikes out 10, Indians top Seattle 6-5 with 5 homers

+"The story of the game was Kluber being real good again," he said.
+"When you're down 3-0 out of the chute against him, it's tough."

+Brantley added a sacrifice fly in the third and hit the Indians' first triple this season in the fifth.
+Brantley and Lindor each had three hits.

-Cody Allen gave up Mitch Haniger's single and Mike Zunino's three-run homer, then retired Ben Gamel on a lineout to shortstop Francisco Lindor.
+Cody Allen gave up Mitch Haniger's single and Mike Zunino's three-run homer, then retired Ben Gamel on a lineout to Lindor.

+Indians manager Terry Francona didn't want to pull his ace, but Haniger had hit a two-run homer in the seventh.

+"I just thought, he was at 116, and a guy that's been pretty tough on him," Francona said in a reference to Kluber's pitch count.
+"The last thing you want is a guy to have to, not that he's not bearing down, to get pushed that late.
+That really wears on somebody, but of course, I wanted to leave him in."

 Ramirez, who began the season on the disabled list with a strained lat, has allowed seven home runs in 9 2/3 innings.